-iPad Pro September Release Date Suspected: A9 Chipset, 4GB of RAM AND USB Port In Tow
+iPad Pro Linked To September Release Date: A9 Chipset, 4GB of RAM AND USB Port In Tow

 As rumours about a larger iPad escalate, we take a look at what’s being said

-A larger iPad from Apple?
-Sound crazy no?
-We're finding it difficult to come to terms with, after all, Apple has a history as a company reluctant to expand device sizes; it'd far rather make them more compact, and it took forever for the iPhone to expand to 4in and 4.7in with successive generations.
-What's more, the iPad has gradually, deliberately, shrunk - the 9.7in iPad Air kept the same display size as its forebears but shaved off so much bodywork it largely rendered the iPad Mini irrelevant.
+After all, Apple has a history as a company reluctant to expand device sizes; it'd far rather make them more compact, and it took forever for the iPhone to expand to 4in and 4.7in with successive generations.

 Another interesting component to the growing iPad Pro mythology is talk of an Apple-developed stylus that will work in conjunction with the larger iPad and, no doubt, some of its bespoke applications.
 The stylus, however, will apparently be marketed as an “accessory” as not all iPad users will wants one.